Newmont Corporation (NEM) Shares Plummet Below 1-Year High

-Newmont Corporation (NYSE: NEM)’s stock price has plunge by -2.94relation to previous closing price of 51.02.
-Nevertheless, the company has seen a -4.86% plunge in its stock price over the last five trading sessions.
+Newmont Corporation (NYSE: NEM)’s stock price has plunge by -0.54relation to previous closing price of 47.88.
+Nevertheless, the company has seen a -3.84% plunge in its stock price over the last five trading sessions.
 Barron’s reported on 04/11/23 that Newmont Raises Offer for Rival Gold Miner Newcrest

 Is It Worth Investing in Newmont Corporation (NYSE: NEM) Right Now?

-The 36-month beta value for NEM is also noteworthy at 0.35.
-There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 1 rating it as “overweight,” 8 rating it as “hold,” and 1 rating it as “sell.”
+, and the 36-month beta value for NEM is at 0.35.
+Analysts have varying views on the stock, with 10 analysts rating it as a “buy,” 1 rating it as “overweight,” 9 as “hold,” and 1 as “sell.”

 Sponsored